MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 #customer intent: As a developer, I want to learn how to use the prompt flow SDK so that I can evaluate and deploy a chat app.
 ---

-# Tutorial: Part 2 - Evaluate and deploy a custom chat application with the prompt flow SDK
+# Tutorial: Part 3 - Evaluate and deploy a custom chat application with the prompt flow SDK

-In this [Azure AI Studio](https://ai.azure.com) tutorial, you use the prompt flow SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 3 of the tutorial series](copilot-sdk-build-rag.md).
+In this tutorial, you use the prompt flow SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 2 of the tutorial series](copilot-sdk-build-rag.md).

-This tutorial is part three of a three-part tutorial.

 In this part three, you learn how to:

 > [!div class="checklist"]
 > - Evaluate the quality of chat app responses
 > - Deploy the chat app to Azure
 > - Verify the deployment

+This tutorial is part three of a three-part tutorial.

 ## Prerequisites